FHA Streamline Refinance: How It Works, Rates, and Requirements

 All FHA streamline refinance loans must pass the agency’s net tangible benefit (NTB) test.
 This helps ensure that homeowners actually save money by refinancing.
 To qualify, the vast majority of borrowers need to reduce their combined interest rate and annual mortgage insurance premium by at least 0.5%.

-However, net tangible benefit requirements can vary depending on the terms of your current loan and the mortgage you’re refinancing.
+However, net tangible benefit requirements can vary depending on the terms of your current loan and the mortgage you’re refinancing into.
 We’ll discuss those requirements in more depth below.

 Maximum Loan Term